viktorcardona/recipe/README.md

 The `recipe-service/docker-compose.yaml` file defines the service and its dependencies.

 Environment variables are used to configure the database connection.
-The environment variables are placed in the file **recipe-service/.env** with the following variables:
+The environment variables are placed in the file `recipe-service/.env`, a file used by docker compose to set environment variables.

-- POSTGRES_DB
-- POSTGRES_USER
-- POSTGRES_PASSWORD
-- SPRING_DATASOURCE_URL
-- SPRING_DATASOURCE_USERNAME
-- SPRING_DATASOURCE_PASSWORD
+The following environment variables are used to configure the database connection:

+- POSTGRES_DB: The name of the PostgreSQL database.
+- POSTGRES_USER: The PostgreSQL username.
+- POSTGRES_PASSWORD: The PostgreSQL password.
+- SPRING_DATASOURCE_URL: The JDBC URL for the PostgreSQL database connection.
+- SPRING_DATASOURCE_USERNAME: The username used by Spring Boot to connect to the database.
+- SPRING_DATASOURCE_PASSWORD: The password used by Spring Boot to connect to the database.

 ## How to Run